oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 We can see that **in this case** the stockmanagerv0-0-2 deployment is still showing 33.33% success rate (yours may of course vary)

-Basically this is a pretty significant indication that our updated deployment has a problem, and should not be deployed in production !
+Basically this is a pretty significant indication that our updated deployment has a problem, and should not be deployed in production!
 Of course this is somewhat artificial, it may be that in production your original service generates a few errors normally, and the new one is marginally better, and unless the results were very clear cut like this you'd probably monitor it for a while.

 If you look at the top of the page you can also see the traffic flows in the namespace as a graph, as you would expect the flow out of the storefront to **both** versions of the stockmanager.